Lumina Alliance –

-Stalking and Cyber Abuse
+Stalking and cyber abuse

 The U.S. Department of Justice defines stalking as “engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.”